AssemblyScript/assemblyscript/README.md

 Getting started
 ---------------

-If you'd like to try it today or even plan to contribute, this is how you do it:
+This version of the compiler is not on [npm](https://www.npmjs.com/package/assemblyscript), yet, but if you'd like to try it today or even plan to contribute, this is how you do it:

 ```
 $> git clone https://github.com/AssemblyScript/next.git